Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Lessons Learned

-\textit{XAI is Known and an Important Issue} XAI is already a known term for many employees, which is contrary to findings of earlier studies (e.g., \cite{heimerl2020unraveling}).
+Our results suggest that our respondents perceive AI technology as already comprehensible and transparent.
+XAI is a known term for many employees, contrary to earlier studies' findings (e.g., \cite{heimerl2020unraveling}).
 This indicates that company employees are more in touch with the problem of explainability and are aware that this is an important topic.
-As also reflected in the ratings, XAI is considered necessary, especially for companies.
+As reflected in the ratings, XAI is considered necessary, especially for companies.
 This awareness represents a fruitful basis for developing XAI for real-world applications.
+Nevertheless, based on the same survey data, we found in \cite{andre2021KIkompetenz} that AI usage leads to increasing requirements of employees.

+\textbf{Suggestion:} When XAI is perceived as important and valuable, can it help to support employees to handle the requirements for AI, or does it even increase the cognitive load in employees?
+While the works of \cite{abdul2020cogam, hudon2021explainable} investigate the impact of XAI on cognitive load in lab settings, an investigation in real-world scenarios, such as in a company is missing and could be a valuable investigation for future research.